History of Sankshi Fort

 Way from Mumbai to Sankshi fort

-From Mumbai there are ST (State Transport) buses / Volvo buses available to Alibaug, getdown at Chunabhatti village, from here on a walking distance there is Balavli Phata on the highway, you can also request the condoctor to stop at the Balavali Phata itself.
+From Mumbai there are ST (State Transport) buses / Volvo buses available to Alibaug, get down at Chunabhatti village, from here on walking distance there is Balavli Phata on the highway, you can also request the conductor to stop at the Balavali Phata itself.

 Mumbai to Sankshi fort by Bus

-From Mumbai there are trains no available to Alibaug.
+From Mumbai, there are trains not available to Alibaug.

 Route of Mumbai to Sankshi fort Mumbai - Navi Mumbai – Panvel – Rasayani - Pen - Chunabhatti - Balavali Phata - Sankshi fort.